aminhaiqal/Limbo/README.md

 ### License

-This project is licensed under the MIT License - see the `LICENSE` file for details.
+This project is licensed under the Apache License 2.0 - see the `LICENSE` file for details.